Google’s E-A-T Explained

 - If you’re accepting transactions, you should have clear refunds and returns policies.

-- If you’re selling products, try to include comprehensive specifications of the product and include any safety advice that might be relevant.
+- If you’re selling products, try to include comprehensive specifications and any safety advice that might be relevant.

-- If you’re sharing knowledge, in general, it’s a good idea to have an author biography included and to cite external sources where relevant.
+- If you’re sharing knowledge, in general, it’s a good idea to include an author biography and cite external sources where relevant.
 Linking out to authority sites is a good thing.

 Why should you care about Google’s E-A-T?